Saransh-cpp/agda/doc/user-manual/contribute/documentation.rst

 You can include code examples in your documentation.

-If your give the documentation file the extension ``.lagda.rst``, Agda will recognise it as an Agda file and type-check it.
+If you give the documentation file the extension ``.lagda.rst``, Agda will recognise it as an Agda file and type-check it.

 .. tip::